 - £935 or less if your Universal Credit includes an element for a child, or if you have a limited capability for work or limited capability for work and work related activity.

-‘Most recent assessment period’ means the assessment period that ended immediately before the date you claim free NHS prescriptions.
+‘Most recent assessment period’ means the assessment period that ended immediately before the date you claim free NHS healthcare.
 It runs for a calendar month.

 If you claim Universal Credit as a couple, the earnings limit applies to the joint income of you and your partner.